Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

-We allow only alpha-numeric characters and the underscore character for an App Setting's name.
-(The value can contain special characters.)
+You can use only letters (A-Z, a-z), numbers (0-9), and the underscore character (_) for application settings.

 Any other characters will be stripped from the App Setting name (and, therefore, the environment variable name) at runtime.
-We also provide this information in our FAQ.

 ### Your environment variables won't appear in the Bash console